-But first, it is helpful to have a broader context with which to view the testimony by Sheriff Baca and most particularly by Undersheriff Tanaka who, in the course of answering nearly four hours worth of questions by one of the commission’s counsels, accused four department captains, a lieutenant, a sergeant, a high profile retired commander and a crop of others not specifically named (but darkly alluded to), of either fabricating events, deliberately misrepresenting actions for their own agendas, or out-and-out lying.
+In order to better understand the significance of the testimony by Sheriff Baca and most particularly by Undersheriff Tanaka (which we’ll describe in our next chapter), it helps to have some context.
+Tanaka spent nearly four hours answering questions by one of the commission’s counsels, during which time he accused four department captains, a lieutenant, a sergeant, a high profile retired commander and a crop of others not specifically named (but darkly alluded to), of either fabricating events, deliberately misrepresenting actions for their own agendas, or out-and-out lying.

 So who is telling the truth?